Important information for TAFE fee concessions

 If you cannot present a valid and current concession card at your enrolment or before your classes start you will be charged the non-concession fee.
 Call 1300 ANGLISS or visit the Information Centre, Ground Floor Building A, 555 La Trobe Street Melbourne 3000 if you would like further information.

-Students who are unable to pay their fees due to extreme financial hardship should contact the Student Support Services on (03) 9606 2111 for advice.
+Students who are unable to pay their fees due to extreme financial hardship should contact the Info Centre on (03) 9606 2111 for advice.

 There are other costs that you may incur whilst studying.
 These are dependent on your course, but can include excursions, equipment, textbooks and class materials.